Qizang Valley & Hongxing Lake Trekking

 Suggested Itinerary for Qizang Valley/Hongxing Lake

-Four Day/Three Night treks are available starting at 2688 RMB per person with a 2 person minimum.
+Four Day/Three Night treks are available starting at 400 USD per person with a 2 person minimum.
 This includes guide services, equipment, and 2 meals per day.
 Lunch is not included.

 The trail through Qizang Valley is not marked.
 Crossing from Qiaqia Valley into A’wong Valley can be challenging and difficult to navigate.
 While people do make this trek unguided, they often lose the trail and find it difficult to find each point along the way.
 We do not recommend traveling this region alone and would certainly stress that for non-Chinese speakers it is not wise to attempt this region unguided.